mgmartel/memcached/readme.txt

 === Memcached Object Cache ===
-Contributors: ryan, sivel
+Contributors: ryan, sivel, Mike_Cowobo
 Tags: cache, memcached
 Requires at least: 3.0
-Tested up to: 3.5
+Tested up to: 4.1.1
-Stable tag: 2.0.2
+Stable tag: 2.0.3

 Use memcached and the PECL memcache extension to provide a backing store for the WordPress object cache.